Spongy Moth

 Jeremy Smith Business – Bee Keeper

-Phil Marshall Indiana DNR (Gypsy Moth Expert)
+Phil Marshall Indiana DNR (Spongy Moth Expert)

 Jim Pressel Indiana House Representative